Fluffy Almond Flour Pancakes

 - Coconut oil: just a touch!
 This helps make the batter smoother.

-Almond flour pancakes are super easy to make.
+This pancake recipe is super quick and easy to make.
 Start by mixing the wet ingredients together in a bowl, and the dry ingredients together in a separate bowl.

 Next, pour the dry ingredients into the wet ingredients and mix just until combined.
 The batter should resemble that of regular pancake batter, and be runny enough to pour a large spoonful into your pan.